-- The Applicant's organizational budget reflects multiple sources of funding. - If the Applicant has previous experience with Competitive Grants or other programs, point deductions will be assessed if the Applicant has not demonstrated success in: - o drawing down funds; - o completing a project in a timely manner; - o operating a program within THDA guidelines; and, - o responding timely to client concerns or complaints, contractor concerns or complaints, and THDA requests for information and/or client stories.
+- The Applicant's organizational budget reflects multiple sources of funding. - If the Applicant has previous experience with Competitive Grants or other programs, point deductions will be assessed if the Applicant has not demonstrated success in: - drawing down funds; - completing a project in a timely manner; - o operating a program within THDA guidelines; and, - responding timely to client concerns or complaints, contractor concerns or complaints, and THDA requests for information and/or client stories.

-2. NEED Up to 23 points

-Income Targeting Up to 4 points

-The Applicant will set aside 25% of the units for individuals at 30% of AMI or less

-The Applicant will set aside 50% of the units for 1 point individuals at 50% of AMI or less

-Targeted Populations in THDA Strategic Plan

-THDA will award up to 7 points based on the proportion of units set-aside for youth transitioning out of foster care as prioritized in the THDA Strategic Plan

-THDA will award up to 7 points based on the proportion of units set-aside for ex-offenders, ex-offenders particularly older person prioritized in the THDA Strategic Plan

-THDA will award up to 4 points based on the proportion of units set-aside for homeless veterans as prioritized in the Tennessee State Plan to End Homelessness

-Larger Community Need

-The project meets a larger need in the community or region beyond providing housing for the targeted population, such as (but not limited to):

-(1) The project removes a major blight in the community

-3 points

-2 points

-(2) The project ties into a larger community or regional effort outside the specific projectscope

-Prior Funding

-A Competitive Grant has not been awarded since September 1, 2017, for a project located in the county in which the proposed housing will be located.
-3 points
+2. NEED Up to 23 points Income T Cargeting The Applicant will set aside 25% of the units for individuals at 30% of AMI or less Up to 9 points 5 points The Applicant will set aside 50% of the units for individuals at 50% of AMI or less 4 points Prior Fu nding A Competitive Grant has not been awarded since September 1, 2019, for a project located in the county in which the proposed housing will be located.
+5 points Distresse d Counties The proposed project is located in one of the designated distressed counties.
+5 points Rural Co unties The proposed project is located in one of the designated rural counties.

-Distressed Counties

-The proposed project is located in one of the designated distressed counties.

 4 points

-Rural Counties

-The proposed project is located in one of the designated rural counties.
-3 points